-I’ve got a simple formula for you, making it easy to quickly plan your time away.
+I’ve got a simple formula for you, making it easy to quickly plan your time away and make sure it is enjoyable, in your budget and a meaningful experience.
 Creating a great one day mini-escape or personal retreat is easy with this process.
 It includes all the core pieces I think through to have my own personal times away.
-It also includes the various important parts I consider when putting together a bigger event (such as retreats, conferences, competitions, weddings, parties, etc.)
+It also includes the various important parts I consider when putting together bigger event (such as retreats, conferences, competitions, weddings, parties, etc.)

 We can all use this simple list of questions to quickly make some decisions when we need a day away!

-6 Quick Pieces to Plan a Great Day Away
+6 Quick Ideas to Help Plan a Great Day Away

 What is your main reason you need a day away right now?